First Amendment groups ask Supreme Court for access to surveillance court opinions

 Congress enacted the Foreign Intelligence Surveillance Act in 1978 to regulate domestic surveillance for national-security investigations — monitoring suspected spies and terrorists outside of the criminal justice system.
 Investigators must persuade a judge on the Foreign Intelligence Surveillance Court (FISC) that a target for eavesdropping is probably an agent of a foreign power, but targets can include Americans and any communication in which one party touches U.S. soil.

 Privacy advocates have long criticized the court as a rubber stamp.
-The review process is one-sided — most subjects never know their information has been harvested and do not get to see what the government told the court or the FISC Review court — known as FISCR — to investigate them.
-In 2019, judges approved 952 applications in whole or with modifications, while denying in whole or in part 58.
+The review process is one-sided — most subjects never know their information has been harvested and do not get to see what the government told the court or the Foreign Intelligence Surveillance Court of Review (FISCR) to investigate them.
+In 2019, judges approved 952 applications in whole or with modifications, while denying 58 in whole or in part.

 Most of the court’s orders and filings are highly classified.
 Congress in 2015 required the government to review any significant opinions for public release.
-The ACLU argues such reviews are conducted by executive branch officials, not a court, and that in any case no opinions before June 2015 have been released.
+The ACLU argues that such reviews are conducted by executive branch officials, not a court, and that in any case no opinions before June 2015 have been released.

 The FISC has on rare occasion released some heavily redacted and declassified opinions.
 One, posted in September and dated December 2019, found widespread violations of privacy rules in the National Security Agency’s post-9/11 warrantless surveillance and bulk wiretapping and data collection programs under a law known as Section 702.

 The sweeping law allows the government to collect from U.S. companies such as Google, Facebook and Microsoft emails and phone calls of noncitizens abroad, including communications with Americans.
-Aspects of the NSA once-secret Stellar Wind program were leaked by former intelligence contractor Edward Snowden.
+Aspects of the once-secret NSA Stellar Wind program were leaked by former intelligence contractor Edward Snowden.

-The surveillance court in December 2019 also blasted the FBI for misleading judges by cherry-picking facts presented them in requesting to wiretap former Trump campaign adviser Carter Page in its Russian investigation.
+The surveillance court in December 2019 also blasted the FBI for misleading judges by cherry-picking facts presented to them in requesting to wiretap former Trump campaign adviser Carter Page in its Russia investigation.
 The rebuke sped up an overhaul in the bureau’s standards, training and auditing for search applications and in how it handles politically sensitive inquiries and intelligence.

-Republican outrage over what they said was partisan bias in the FISA process torpedoed legislation last year renewing three government authorities under parts of the law.
+Republicans’ outrage about what they said was partisan bias in the Foreign Intelligence Surveillance Act (FISA) process torpedoed legislation last year renewing three government authorities under parts of the law.
 They included collection of “tangible things” — such as books, documents and other physical records — relevant to a national security investigation; “roving” wiretaps to follow terrorism suspects who change phones and email accounts; and surveillance of “lone-wolf” individuals who may be planning a terrorist attack but are not affiliated with a foreign terrorist group.

-FISA surveillance programs collecting emails, phone records and Internet browsing data have also triggered an international backlash.
-The European Union’s top court last May for example struck down a trans-Atlantic agreement used by more than 5,300 companies including American tech giants to move digital information between the E.U. and the United States.
-The E.U. court cited Section 702’s warrantless surveillance, bulk wiretapping and data collection and other U.S. authorities for failing to comply with European privacy rights.
+FISA surveillance programs collecting emails, phone records and Internet browsing data also have caused an international backlash.
+The European Union’s top court last May, for example, struck down a transatlantic agreement used by more than 5,300 companies including American tech giants to move digital information between the European Union and the United States.
+The E.U. court cited Section 702’s warrantless surveillance, bulk wiretapping and data collection and other U.S. authorities for not complying with European privacy rights.

 Monday’s petition revisits a subject that divided the FISC, 6 to 5, in the first opinion ever handed down by the court’s full bench in 2017.
-The court under presiding Judge James E. Boasberg of Washington found that the ACLU and Yale clinic had standing to challenge the government’s refusal to release portions of the court’s opinions, overturning a ruling by FISC Judge Rosemary Collyer.
+The court under Judge James E. Boasberg of Washington found that the ACLU and the Yale clinic had standing to challenge the government’s refusal to release portions of the court’s opinions, overturning a ruling by FISC Judge Rosemary Collyer.

-A three-judge review court reversed and returned that 2017 decision, however.
-Last fall, the court under Boasberg fell in line, and the review court presided over by Judge David B. Sentelle of Washington affirmed the ruling.
+A three-judge review court upheld the en banc decision and returned the case to Collyer.
+Last fall, Collyer on the merits found there was no First Amendment right to access the opinions, and the review court presided over by Judge David B. Sentelle of Washington ruled it had no jurisdiction even to consider the matter.

 “Informed debate about government surveillance is impossible if the public doesn’t have access to the court opinions that evaluate the government’s surveillance activities,” said Jameel Jaffer, the Knight Institute’s executive director.
 “The Foreign Intelligence Surveillance Court isn’t exempt from the First Amendment rules that apply to other courts.”